 What is Samhain?

-Samhain is sort of a big deal for witches.
-It's sort of our day.
+Samhain is kind of a big deal for witches.
+It's really our day.
 And even though I'm not really a spooky, goth-style witch, I still connect with the energy in the air at this time of year.
 There's a feeling that anything can happen, that magic is real, and that we are truly powerful.